 - Washington County Libraries - All area libraries checkout books, movies, and music and offer free events for children and adults.
 There is also free wifi, computers available for use, and many online learning and research resources for library card holders.

 - Habitat for Humanity ReStore (Beaverton and Forest Grove) - These are great sources of lumber, tools, and furnishings.

-- GoodWill and Salvation Army Stores - There are numerous Washington County locations for donating and purchasing cooking supplies, clothing, furniture, and many other goods including electronics and toys.
+- GoodWill and Salvation Army Stores - There are numerous Washington County locations for donating and purchasing cooking supplies, clothing, furniture, and many other household goods including electronics and toys.

 - Repair Fairs (Washington County and Portland Metro region) - Bring items to be repaired by volunteers at no charge.
 This includes small appliances, clothing, and small furniture.
 These are held roughly monthly in various locations around Washington County.

-- Washington County Bicycle Transportation Coalition (Hillsboro)- Donate, repair, or purchase used bicycles.
+- WashCo Bikes (Hillsboro)- Donate, repair, or purchase used bicycles.
 This is a non-profit.

 - Recology Organics (formerly Nature's Needs) (North Plains) - Purchase compost made from yard trimmings, municipal organics, and land clearing materials.

 - Rooster (Beaverton/Hillsboro) - Rooster is an online local sharing community where neighbors share free resources.
 No sales are allowed.
 Sign up with your email and receive postings from neighbors with offers and requests - from giving away or looking for unused goods to borrowing items, swapping services, or sharing rides.
 It started in Portland and is available only in select cities, including Beaverton and Hillsboro.

 - Nextdoor - Nextdoor is a social networking community for neighborhoods.
 Members can post items for sale as well as free items.
 Events and other information can be shared, such as posts for lost pets, suspicious neighborhood activity, or community events.

 - Buy Nothing (Banks/Buxton, Beaverton, Cornelius/Forest Grove, Hillsboro, Tigard, Tualatin, Sherwood) - Buy Nothing is a closed Facebook group for people in your local area.
 There is no buying or selling, it is strictly a gift economy.